-The validity of the common shares held by the selling shareholders will be passed upon for us by NautaDutilh N.V. with its address at Beethovenstraat 400, 1082 PR Amsterdam, the Netherlands.
+The validity of our common shares, preferred shares and certain other matters of Dutch law will be passed upon for us by NautaDutilh N.V. with its address at Beethovenstraat 400, 1082 PR Amsterdam, the Netherlands.
+The validity of the warrants, units and certain other matters will be passed upon for us by Latham & Watkins LLP.